ReSearchITEng/kubeadm-playbook/README.md

 The Dashboard is set on the master host, and, additionally, if it was set, also at something like: http://dashboard.cloud.corp.example.com  (depending on the configured selected domain entry), and if the wildcard DNS was properly set up *.k8s.cloud.corp.example.com pointing to master machine public IP).

 e.g.  ``` curl -SLk 'http://k8s-master.example.com/#!/overview?namespace=_all' | grep browsehappy ```

+Dashboard is also listening on primary hostname, port 443 (or similar if ingress helm params were changed).
+E.g., if your primary-master is vm01.com, browse: https://vm01.com:443/
+Note: The http version (http://vm01.com:80/) will ask for token.

 For testing the Persistent volume, one may use/tune the files in the demo folder.
 ```shell